bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Bash-Commands-That-Save-Me-Time-and.md

 #### ✔ Move Between Directories ➡ `cd`:

-It’s used to change directory or to move other directories.
+It's used to change directory or to move other directories.
 To use it type `cd directory_name`.

 <figure><img src="https://cdn-images-1.medium.com/max/800/0*34KGxT2G8oNMDnIc.gif" class="graf-image" /></figure>Can use `pwd` command to confirm your directory name.

 Changed my directory to the cli-practice directory.
-And the rest of the tutorial I’m gonna work within this directory.
+And the rest of the tutorial I'm gonna work within this directory.

 #### ✔ Parent Directory ➡ `..`: